Hilarion Alfeyev

-Hilarion (secular name Grigory Valerievich Alfeyev, Григо́рий Вале́риевич Алфе́ев; 24 July 1966) is a bishop of the Russian Orthodox Church; currently he is the retired metropolitan of Budapest and Hungary.
-He is also a theologian, church historian and composer and has published books on dogmatic theology, patristics and church history as well as numerous compositions for choir and orchestra.
+Hilarion (secular name Grigory Valerievich Alfeyev, Григо́рий Вале́риевич Алфе́ев; 24 July 1966) is a retired bishop of the Russian Orthodox Church; currently he is the retired metropolitan of Budapest and Hungary.
+He has published books on dogmatic theology, patristics and church history and composed music for choir and orchestra.

-From 2009 to 2022, he was the titular Metropolitan of Volokolamsk and the Chairman of the Department for External Church Relations of the Moscow Patriarchate.
-He was an ex officio permanent member of the Holy Synod of the Russian Orthodox Church, and also served as rector of the church-wide postgraduate and doctoral studies named after Saints Cyril and Methodius.
+From 2009 to 2022, he was the titular metropolitan of Volokolamsk and the chairman of the Department for External Church Relations of the Moscow Patriarchate.
+He was an ex officio permanent member of the Holy Synod of the Russian Orthodox Church, and also served as a seminary administrator.

-In June 2022, following a meeting of the Holy Synod of the Russian Orthodox Church, Hilarion was removed from his position as president of the Department of External Church Relations of the Patriarchate of Moscow and dismissed as Metropolitan of Volokolamsk.
-He was appointed to the Metropolis of Budapest and Hungary, then suspended from all positions in July 2024, and officially dismissed on December 27, 2024.
+In June 2022, Hilarion was removed from his position as president of the Department of External Church Relations of the Patriarchate of Moscow and dismissed as Metropolitan of Volokolamsk.
+He was appointed to the Metropolis of Budapest and Hungary, then suspended from all positions in July 2024, and officially dismissed on 27 December 2024.

-Biography
+Life

 Grigory Valerievich Alfeyev was born on 24 July 1966 in Moscow.
 From 1972 to 1982 he studied violin, piano and composition at the Moscow Gnessins School and from 1983 to 1986 at the Moscow State Conservatoire.
 From 1984 to 1986 he served in the Soviet military.

 In January 1987, after serving in the military, he became a monk (see below under Church activity).
-In 1989 graduated from the Moscow Theological Seminary and in 1991 from the Moscow Theological Academy with the degree of Master of Theology.
+In 1989 he graduated from the Moscow Theological Seminary and in 1991 from the Moscow Theological Academy with the degree of Master of Theology.

-From 1991 to 1993 he taught homiletics, dogmatic theology, New Testament studies and Byzantine Greek at the Moscow Theological Academy, St Tikhon's Theological Institute and St John the Theologian's Orthodox University.
+From 1991 to 1993 he taught various subjects at the Moscow Theological Academy, St Tikhon's Theological Institute and St John the Theologian's Orthodox University.

 From 1993 to 1995 he studied at the University of Oxford (UK) under the supervision of Bishop Kallistos Ware.
 In 1995 he completed his doctoral thesis on "St Symeon the New Theologian and Orthodox Tradition" and was awarded the degree of Doctor of Philosophy.